BART's 15-step plan to welcome back riders

 BART’s greatest asset is our employees and they must remain healthy to continue to provide service.
-BART is supplying workers with PPE and supplies and offering COVID-19 testing to employees.
+BART is making it easy for workers to get vaccinated and we are supplying employees with PPE and COVID-19 testing.
 Station Agents have been advised to stay inside their booth as much as possible to limit exposure.
-Work areas are being disinfected frequently.

 Step 15- Rebuild Infrastructure

-BART is using this time of record low ridership to accelerate infrastructure rebuilding projects facilitated by the extra work hours made available due to an earlier closing time.
-The increased level of work will shave off time on some of these projects that can be disruptive to passengers.
-For example, every six weeks BART single tracks beginning at 7 pm in San Francisco for cable replacement, six months of Sunday single tracking are eliminated.
+BART has accelerated infrastructure rebuilding projects facilitated by the extra work hours made available due to an earlier closing time.
+The increased level of work is shaving off time on some of these projects that can be disruptive to passengers.
+The focus has been on projects that directly improve service reliability.
+This includes replacing electrical cables that power trains and running rail in critical sections of trackway across system.
 This accelerated work ensures that when riders return to the system, it will be in better shape than when they last used it.